 To control this pain, too often, physicians depend on chronic pain treatments that include opiates, that may result in contraindications with other medications and substances including alcohol, in addition to serious addiction concerns; and to top it all off, opiates are not proven to be reliable long-term for chronic pain – on the contrary, could possibly worsen such conditions.

 It’s essential to consider the full spectrum of your senior loved one’s needs when seeking chronic pain treatments: physical, psychological, and social.
-Our St. Joseph MI home care experts recommend the following considerations:
+Our St. Joseph, MI senior care experts recommend the following considerations:

 Physical: Communication between all healthcare providers is key, to make certain all medications prescribed are safe when taken with each other, and that treatment is tailored to address the particular needs of seniors, considering slowed metabolism, increased likelihood to use or abuse alcohol, physical inactivity, and more.
 Many older adults also find that it’s beneficial to take part in activities such as yoga, meditation and mindfulness that transfer the main focus from the physical pain.